 Data Sources – The website mynextmove.org, which is developed and maintained by the National Center for O*NET Development, under the sponsorship of the U.S. Department of Labor’s Employment and Training Administration, and the Missouri Economic Research and Information Center (MERIC).

-- This program is offered at the Sedalia and Eldon campuses.
+This program is offered at the Sedalia and Eldon campuses.
+See the video below for a tour of our facilities on the Sedalia campus at State Fair Community College.